About Blue Crow Publishing

 Our titles have won awards and been named to best-of lists, and we’re so proud of what our authors have been able to accomplish in just a few years.
 Here’s a selection of our authors’ achievements.

-- THE FREELANCE ACADEMIC: TRANSFORM YOUR CREATIVE LIFE AND CAREER, by Katie Rose Guest Pryal, won a Gold 2019 INDIES Award (for a book published in 2019).
+- THE FREELANCE ACADEMIC: Transform Your Creative Life and Career (2019), by Katie Rose Guest Pryal, won a Gold 2019 Foreword INDIES Award.

-- EVEN IF YOU’RE BROKEN: ESSAYS ON SEXUAL ASSAULT AND #METOO, by Katie Rose Guest Pryal, won a Gold 2020 Independent Publisher Book Award—an “IPPY” (for a book published in 2019).
+- EVEN IF YOU’RE BROKEN: Essays on Sexual Assault and #MeToo (2019), by Katie Rose Guest Pryal, won a Gold 2020 Independent Publisher Book Award—an “IPPY.”

-- GRACE PERIOD, by Kelly J. Baker, was named one of the 12 best “New Religion Journalism” Books of the Decade by Religion Dispatches Magazine in December 2019.
+- GRACE PERIOD: A Memoir in Pieces (2019), by Kelly J. Baker, was named one of the 12 best “New Religion Journalism” Books of the Decade by Religion Dispatches Magazine in December 2019.
 (Yes, of the decade.)

-- LIFE OF THE MIND INTERRUPTED, by Katie Rose Guest Pryal, was named one of the 5 Books to Help You Understand Higher Education by Bookriot in 2019.
+- LIFE OF THE MIND INTERRUPTED: Essays on Mental Health and Disability in Higher Education (2017), by Katie Rose Guest Pryal, was named one of the 5 Books to Help You Understand Higher Education by Bookriot in 2019.

-- SEXISM ED, by Kelly J. Baker, was named one of the 5 Books to Help You Understand Higher Education by Bookriot in 2019.
+- SEXISM ED: Essays on Gender and Labor in Academia (2018), by Kelly J. Baker, was named one of the 5 Books to Help You Understand Higher Education by Bookriot in 2019.
 (Yes, that’s two of our titles on that list.)

-- SEXISM ED, by Kelly J. Baker, won the INDIE Gold Award for Women’s Studies nonfiction 2018.
+- SEXISM ED: Essays on Gender and Labor in Academia (2018), by Kelly J. Baker, won the INDIE Gold Award for Women’s Studies nonfiction 2018.

-- THE BOND, by Robin Kirk, won the INDIE Bronze Award for Young Adult fiction 2018.
+- THE BOND: A Novel (2018), by Robin Kirk, won the Foreword INDIES Bronze Award for Young Adult fiction 2018.

 - Lauren Faulkenberry was the Winner of the FAMILY CIRCLE Fiction prize.